SAIC artists and designers are forging community technology with the Array of Things project.

 In fall 2013 Pancoast taught Nodes, Networks, and Interactivity, a graduate-level systems architecture class, and decided that one prompt would be for students to explore and design an urban lighting and information-collecting device—a notion that he had been discussing for some time with Charlie Catlett, a computer scientist and Director of the Urban Center for Computation and Data.
 From there, Basu (who was the class project leader), along with Pancoast and Catlett, proposed the project to the University of Chicago as a campus-specific environmental sensor, and that grew into the current device to reimagine an infrastructure for the greater city.
 Array of Things is employing a phased rollout to accommodate discussion with the entire team, a multi-institutional group including designers, data and computer scientists, climatologists, and sociologists.

-This summer the SAIC team made two prototypes of the sensor node to go to the Chicago Department of Transportation for testing.
-They consist of ruggedized boxes wrapped with light-emitting, perforated plastic shields and employ affordable, widely available consumer-level computational devices, such as Arduino microcontrollers and Raspberry Pi microcomputers.
-If that design proves successful, they will make six more to install in conjunction with the Cisco Internet of Things World Forum, held in Chicago in mid-October.
+In the summer of 2014 the SAIC team made two prototypes of the sensor node to go to the Chicago Department of Transportation for testing.
+They consisted of ruggedized boxes wrapped with light-emitting, perforated plastic shields and employed affordable, widely available consumer-level computational devices, such as Arduino microcontrollers and Raspberry Pi microcomputers.

 SAIC students and faculty readily collaborate across disciplines—an institutional practice that research partners beyond the school community recognize.
 In addition, a growing interest in employing big data as a medium for socially conscious art and design is encouraging outside collaborations to grow.
 "It seems that the people at SAIC who are interested in data aren't just coming at it from the angles of technology, graphic design, or interface design.
 They're coming at it conceptually," Pancoast says.
 "They're asking what data actually is, and how it works.
 It's more about interacting with the subject matter, more about making insight than making flashy things."